KarunasriG/KarunasriG/README.md

 - 💬 Ask me about Web, Frontend, Backend, API, and Queries in SQL
 - 📫 How to reach me: gaddamkarunasri679@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun facts:
-     I’m an avid papercraft artist and love creating unique designs.
-     I enjoy dancing and can never resist a good groove!
-     When I'm not coding, I experimented with new cuisines in the kitchen.
-     I'm always up for a sunrise or sunset walk to start or end my day!

 ---